catb0t/multifactor/README.md

 2. the hash in the image's filename is different than the hash created from files in `resource:basis/` and `resource:core/` or <!--and the argument wasn't `nomtime` or-->
 3. `refresh-all` fails due to inconsistency between the image, and the source files in `resource:basis/` or `resource:core/`

-use `factor.bash forcerebuild` to trigger a branch rebuild regardless of existing files or modified times
+use `multifactor --force-rebuild` to trigger a branch rebuild regardless of existing files or modified times

-use `factor.bash noop` to print information and do nothing
+use `multifactor --no-op` to print information and do nothing

 arguments after `--` will be passed to the final Factor VM (if it runs successfully)